FAQ

 Q: How do I contribute?

-A: To contribute code or learn about ongoing coding efforts in which you can take part, email the developers list at: swri-ros-pkg-dev@googlegroups.com.
+A: To contribute code or learn about ongoing coding efforts in which you can take part, make a post over at the ROS-Industrial thread at ROS Discourse.

 Q: Do I have to replace my controller with a ROS-I controller?